 How going green impacts our body and mind

 There are so many benefits to living a more mindful life.
 Studies have shown that eating a more plant-based diet can help both the planet and your health.
 Being more green means spending more time in nature.
-Hiking, walking, or biking.
+Hiking, walking, biking or doing QiGong.
 Nature has so many benefits, did you know it can even help you sleep better.
 Spending at least 30 mins a day in nature can be very beneficial to your mental health.

 This type of lifestyle also helps to reduce toxins from common things like cleaning products and beauty products.
 Both of these can have harmful effects on your health.
 Conventional cleaners give off VOCs (volatile organic compounds) which create indoor air pollution and can cause asthma and other respiratory issues.
-Beauty products that contain synthetic ingredients like phthalates have also shown to be quite harmful to our health.
+Beauty products that contain synthetic ingredients like phthalates have also been shown to be quite harmful to our health.

 What are the benefits of going green?